Tennessee Under-insured Motorist Lawyer

 So I Can Only Collect the Policy Limit if I Can Convince the Company None of This Was My Fault?

-Collecting the policy limit is the best-case scenario for receiving compensation from the at-fault driver’s insurance carrier.
+Collecting the policy limit is the ideal outcome when seeking compensation from the at-fault driver’s insurance carrier.
 Fortunately, in many cases, this is not the only option for receiving compensation.
 There are several other possible options that your lawyer will explore with you:

 • If you have uninsured/underinsured motorist coverage on your auto insurance, you can claim the remaining damages.
 This coverage also has limits, however, which are usually the same as your liability policy (your coverage if you cause an accident).
 So, if your regular insurance covers only $25,000 in bodily injury liability, then your uninsured/underinsured motorist policy probably does, too.
 If you’ve maxed out both policies and still have damages, we’ll consider other options.